-Dr. Johnson teaches and advises undergraduate and graduate students across the College of Liberal Arts.
+Dr. Johnson’s research and teaching reflect his interest in diplomacy and religion.
+He served as a Foreign Service Officer of the U.S. Department of State in Luxembourg and Gabon and as an analyst within the U.S. intelligence community.
+He teaches and advises undergraduate and graduate students across the College of Liberal Arts.
 His instruction has received the Foundations of Excellence Award from the Student Foundation and the International Studies Professor of the Year Award from the Center for International Studies.
 He is a member of the International Studies Board of Advisors and an alumnus of the prestigious Thomas R. Pickering Foreign Affairs Fellowship.
 His wife and he sponsor the Ronald and Colette Johnson Foreign Affairs Scholarship to encourage students to seek careers in international relations.

-Dr. Johnson’s present research monograph-length project examines the collective and diverse natures of people of color within the Black Atlantic world during the early nineteenth century.
-With assistance from the National Endowment for the Humanities, he seeks to use American port cities, like Savannah, Philadelphia, New York, and Charleston, to serve as a lens into the roles played by African and white American churches in providing and/or preventing assimilation into American society by immigrants of color from the Caribbean.
+Dr. Johnson’s present research examines Haitian emigration across the Atlantic world during the early nineteenth century.
+In the monograph-length study, American port cities, such as Savannah, Charleston, Philadelphia, and New York, serve as a lens into the roles of African and white American churches in the assimilation by Haitian immigrants into American society.

 Ph.D. - Purdue University